Staff & Board

 Clara Ries is a seasoned Information Technology leader in higher education.
 She is a hobby farmer, a parent, a grandparent, a wife, and a proud member of the LGBTQ+ community.
 Clara is an advocate for diversity, inclusion, and belonging in all that she does.

-Clara Ries currently serves as the Director of Enterprise Information Systems for the University of Wisconsin Stout.
-Her role oversees the development, implementation, and deployment of critical technologies supporting students, staff, and faculty throughout their educational journey.
+Clara Ries current role oversees the development, implementation, and deployment of critical technologies supporting students, staff, and faculty throughout their educational journey.
 She holds a B.S. in Technical Education, a M.A. in Educational Leadership, and a graduate certificate in Cybersecurity and Privacy Law.
 Clara is a frequent presenter and has served on several national, regional, state, and national committees and workgroups addressing information technology and security issues.

 Clara is also an advocate for LGBTQ+ issues and a supporter of the arts.
-She frequently volunteers for organizations such as Outfront MN, Gender Justice, Rainbow Health, and Franconia Sculpture Park.
+She frequently volunteers for organizations such as Outfront MN, Gender Justice, Trans Northland, and Franconia Sculpture Park.
 She is the author of the Some Days, Life is Complicated… blog, addressing transgender, diversity, and political issues.
 Clara is never afraid to be vocal in her support for LGBTQ+ and women’s rights.

 Chelsea Sheldon